SodaWithoutSparkles/revanced-troubleshooting-guide/03-adb-remove.md

 ## Preface

-This guide is to use ADB (Android Debug Bridge) to remove remains or artifacts from the last ReVanced install
+This guide is to use ADB (Android Debug Bridge) to remove remains or artifacts from the last ReVanced YouTube install

 ## Requirements